AndreC05/MyCookieClicker/README.md

 # Instructions:

+- MUST PRESS RESET BUTTON FIRST.
+THERE IS A BUG THAT CAUSES LOCALSTORAGE TO START AS NULL \
   -CPC: Cookies per click \
   -CPS: Cookies per second \
   -Reset button: Reset EVERYTHING \
   -Save button: Save current gamestate.
 Gamestate is also saved every second

 -Click cookie image to increase cookies by CPC value. \
 -Click upgrade button bellow each title to increase CPC/CPS by stated value \